 In 2014, Santa Cruz caught wind of an exciting opportunity for a new trail system near the town of Davenport, California, just 10 miles up the Pacific coast from the company’s headquarters.

 Over the prior 10 years, a local conservation group called the Land Trust of Santa Cruz County (LTSCC) led an effort to protect and purchase several parcels of land to create an 8,500 acre open space that extends from the Pacific Ocean to the top of the coastal Santa Cruz Mountain Range.
-Dubbed the San Vicente Redwoods (SVR), the park is slated to open to the public in 2020 and eventually feature 38 miles of trail.
+Dubbed the San Vicente Redwoods (SVR), the park will eventually feature 38 miles of trail.

 Factory Racing Dig Days